sara-nl/griddocs/source/Pages/Advanced/grid_storage.rst

 These identifiers correspond to logical filename such as ``lfn:/grid/lsgrid/homer/zap.tar``

-.. note:: The SURLs and TURLs contain information about where a ``physical`` file is located.
-While the GUIDs and LFNs identify a ``logical`` filename irrespective of its location.
+.. note:: The SURLs and TURLs contain information about where a **physical** file is located.
+In contrast, the GUIDs and LFNs identify a **logical** filename irrespective of its location.
 You only need to use these if you work with :ref:`large-data-lfc-practice` on multiple LSG sites.

 .. _storage-ports: